tytydraco/yessleep/out/I_discovered_a_mysterious_beach.md

 "Hello?"
 Leo answered.

 "Hey," I breathed.

-"Elian?"

-"Yeah.
-I know it's been a while."
+“I know it's been a while."

 "Almost a year."